Creating a Mineral Rights Inventory for Your Family

 For your spouse.
 If you're the one who manages the minerals, your spouse may not know the details.
 An inventory gives them a starting point if they need to take over.

 For your children.
 Mineral rights pass to heirs, and heirs who don't know what they're inheriting can't manage it.
-We've written about what happens when a family has to start from scratch after a death.
-An inventory prevents that.
+We've written about what to do in the first 30 days after inheriting minerals.
+An inventory prevents the scramble.

 For your attorney or CPA.
 If you become incapacitated or pass away, the people handling your affairs need to know what assets exist.
 An inventory is faster than searching through filing cabinets.